solid-contrib/solid-client/README.md

 # Web operations

-This chapter provides an introduction to the functions you can implement in your own app, in order to manipulate resources using LDP-friendly calls.

-[LDP](http://www.w3.org/TR/ldp/) is a W3C standard that defines a set of rules for HTTP operations on web resources, some based on RDF, to provide an architecture for read-write Linked Data on the web.

-LDP structures web resources into two main categories, in a very similar way to how a file system structures data into files and folders:

-* containers (i.e. folders)
-* resources (i.e. files or other containers)

-For example, a blog application may decide to store posts in a hierarchical manner -- i.e. `/blog/hello-world`.
-Here, `blog` is a container, while `hello-world` is a regular resource (file).
+Solid.js uses a mix of [LDP](http://www.w3.org/TR/ldp/) and Solid-specific functions to manipulate Web resources.
+Please see the [Solid spec]() for more details.

 ## Creating a container (folder)

-Creating a container is quite trivial.
-The `solid.js` library offers a function called `Solid.web.post()` (also aliased to `Solid.web.create()`), which does most of the work for us.
+The `solid.js` library offers a function called `Solid.web.post()` (also aliased to `Solid.web.create()`), which is used to create containers.
 The function accepts the following parameters:

 * `parentDir` (string) - the URL of the parent container in which the new resource/container will be created.
 * `data` (string) - RDF data serialized as `text/turtle`; can also be an empty string if no data will be sent.